 Three Turkish soldiers have been killed and four wounded during clashes with ISIL fighters in northern Syria, according to Turkey's armed forces.

-The deaths are the first to be blamed on the Islamic State of Iraq and the Levant group, also known as ISIS, since the launch of Turkey's cross-border operation two weeks ago.
+The fatalities are the first to be blamed on ISIL, also known as ISIS, since the launch of Turkey's cross-border operation two weeks ago.

 In a statement on Tuesday, the Turkish military said ISIL "elements" had targeted two of its tanks "in a rocket attack" near the Syrian town of al-Rai.

 IN PICTURES: Operation 'Euphrates Shield' ends ISIL rule in Jarablus